As an artist, I often get asked this question – How to find your art style?

 I picked up this idea from Austin Kleon’s book – Steal Like an Artist!

-Every idea, every art style, every possible notion has already been done before.
+Every idea, every art style, and every possible notion has already been done before.
 It’s almost impossible to conjure up something that is unique.

 So, it’s quite alright to steal ideas or copy other people’s drawings – but there is an ethical way to do it.
 When you are stealing from someone, do it to discover your art style.